jvh6089/cmpsc465-fa20/assignment1/problem2/readme.md

 If you want to upload a single file, make sure the file is named as `solution.py` (for Python) or `solution.cpp` (for C++).
 If you submit via GitHub, make sure your file is located in directory `assignment1/problem2/solution.py` (for Python) or `assignment1/problem2/solution.cpp` (for C++).

+# Hints

+Reuse the code you write for problem 1.